 Joey, aged 73, is aware of the importance and good fortune of her early diagnosis.

-Having recently been diagnosed with an irregular heart rhythm, Joey Reid, aged 73, describes what it means to live with the condition.
+Having recently been diagnosed with an irregular heart rhythm, Joey Reid, aged 73, describes what living with the condition means.

 The heart condition causes an irregular or abnormally fast heart rate, through abnormal electrical impulses within the atria.
 It affects 5% of the population at the age of 70.

 “Simply taking my pulse highlighted atrial fibrillation”

 Since suffering a ‘very mild stroke’ in 2011, Joey, has been involved in support group fitness classes to aid her rehabilitation.
 The support group classes played a huge part in early detection of the illness.